makeabilitylab/physcomp/arduino/force-sensitive-resistors.md

 ### Workbench video with serial plotter

 Here's a workbench video with a corresponding Serial Plotter screen recording.
 The `analogRead` FSR values are in blue, the `analogWrite` LED PWM values are in orange.
+We're using the built-in LED, so the LED brightness changes may be difficult to see in the video.

 <iframe width="736" height="414" src="https://www.youtube.com/embed/MTpmVaVi92o" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>